-New York Attorney General’s office has failed to date to secure promised NON CONFLICTED counsel to represent them and their 39+ state defendants in these matters and despite stating they cannot represent these matters and need independent counsel they instead file a response to Plaintiff’s most recent Motion with no counsel representing them.
-Quite astonishing that while admitting Conflicts of Interest that have been Obstructing Justice to deny Plaintiff Due Process rights in this Court, the Attorney General then further acts in the matter without securing counsel to represent them and their illegally represented State Clients in these matters, as if none of this mattered.
-The illegal and obstructionary AG response to the “Emergency Motion” filed by Plaintiff, acting as both their own counsel and on behalf of the 39+ state defendants is again an illegal fraud on the court that denies Plaintiff fair and impartial due process under law.
+The New York Attorney General’s office has failed to date to secure the promised NON CONFLICTED counsel to represent them and their 39 Plus State Defendants in these matters and despite stating they cannot represent these matters and need independent counsel they instead filed a response to Plaintiff’s most recent Motion with no counsel representing them and still illegally representing the State Defendants.
+Quite astonishing is that while admitting Conflicts of Interest that have been Obstructing Justice to deny Plaintiff Due Process rights in this Court and criminal Obstruction of Justice to the complaints of Public Office Felony Misconduct with their offices, the Attorney General then further brazenly acts as counsel in these matter without securing INDEPENDENT NON-CONFLICTED counsel to represent them and continue their illegal representation of their State Defendant Clients, as if none of this or the law mattered.
+The illegal AG response to the “Emergency Motion” filed by Plaintiff, acting as both their own counsel and on behalf of the 39 Plus State Defendants, both personally and professionally, is again an illegal Fraud on the Court that denies Plaintiff Fair and Impartial Due Process under Law through conflicts, which have Obstructed Justice since the moment this Lawsuit was filed and the AG began ILLEGAL LEGAL representations wholly prejudicing this Lawsuit and Plaintiff.

+This Court has Erred greatly in accepting such CONFLICTED AND ILLEGAL RESPONSES by the New York Attorney General both past and present and must now strike all illegal representations by Defendant New York Attorney General and rehear the case free of these Frauds on the Court that have Obstructed Justice caused by Conflicts and Violations of State and Federal Law, Attorney Conduct Codes, Judicial Cannons and Public Office Rules and Regulations, all which have denied Plaintiff Due Process in toto, denying Plaintiff a single day in court for years, denying and blocking the Complaints for Felony Misconduct of their State Defendant Clients and thereby denying a Fair and Impartial Federal Venue to pursue Patent and Antitrust Violations against Plaintiffs.